DAILY DISCIPLINE #191

 B. We take our position in the spirit next to Christ at the right hand of God.
 Our Christian life starts when we sit down with Christ in the Heavenly realms.

-C. Our sitting with Christ in the Heavenlies enables us to walk in the Spirit in our life with men on earth.
+C. Our being seated with Christ in the Heavenly places, enables us to walk in the Spirit in our life with people on earth.

 D. We maintain the victory Jesus has already won by standing our ground.
 We fight FROM victory not for victory.
 In Christ we have already overcome.